sjsu-library/unionist/_items/unionist--text-0238.md

   Tale of Forgiveness.<br></p>
 scholarlyNotes: Stylistic analysis to determine who might have written this?
 WHB a likely candidate
-commentary: |
-  The author of this piece is unknown.
+commentary: The author of this piece is unknown.
 This is the conclusion of a multi-part story.
-There are clear parallels between Emily and Prudence in terms of the piety involved in conducting a school
+There are clear parallels between<br>Emily and Prudence in terms of the piety involved in conducting a school<br>
 relatedPeople:
 featured:
 repeated: